 MG-3: The Board will continue to maintain effective communications among its geographically dispersed Board members.
-The Board will also facilitate communication between Board members and the senior professional staff members who support the Board's technical and scientific review of DOE activities from the Board offices in Arlington, Virginia.
+The Board will also facilitate communication between Board members and the professional staff members who support the Board's technical and scientific review of DOE activities from the Board offices in Arlington, Virginia.

 MG-4: The Board will continue webcasting its meetings and making available archived recordings of the webcasts on its website.
+During the COVID-19 pandemic, the Board will use videoconferencing to hold its meetings virtually, to the extent this can be done without reducing the effectiveness of the meetings concerned.